 Call for Papers

-The CSC invites submissions of papers and posters to be presented at the 2023 annual meeting.
-We seek proposals for more than 25 sections across the disciplines.
+The CSC invites submissions of papers and posters to be presented at the 2024 annual meeting.
+We seek proposals for many sections across the disciplines.

 The following sections are formed to create peer review, generative, panel (working group), poster and performance sessions within their respective disciplines.
 Section leaders and their committees typically represent a diversity of institutions and are responsible for two to three sessions each year.